spuithori/svelte-ionic-app/README.md

 - Will this work on SvelteKit?
 I had some issues before and thought, let's skip it again.
 But if it works on sveltekit, why not use that one?

 - Gestures: Need a timeout to get proper style value even though I am using onMount??

+- Some styles are unused - related to md and ios options?

 # Wishlist
 - svelte-add integration?